Keymasterkid/CrashWatch/README.md

 - Each channel maintains its own independent tracking
 - Trackers can be started and stopped independently
 - All trackers are automatically recovered after bot restart
+- Commands are automatically registered for new servers
+- Each server maintains its own crash data

 ## Data Persistence and Backup